Chokster37/Wolf4SDL/README.txt

        - BSD variants
       Only little endian platforms like x86, ARM and SH-4 are supported, yet.

- - AdLib sounds and music:
+ - AdLib music:
-      This port includes the OPL2 emulator from MAME, so you can not only hear the AdLib sounds but also music without any AdLib-compatible soundcard in near to perfect quality!
+      This port includes the OPL2 emulator from MAME, so you can hear the music without any AdLib-compatible soundcard in near perfect quality!

  - Higher screen resolutions:
       Aside from the original 320x200 resolution, Wolf4SDL currently